CQX96/CQX96-Linux/Documentation/admin-guide/reporting-issues.rst

 --------------------------------------

-   *Perform a rough search for existing reports with your favorite internet search engine; additionally, check the archives of the Linux Kernel Mailing List (LKML).
+   *Perform a rough search for existing reports with your favorite internet search engine; additionally, check the archives of the CQX96 Kernel Mailing List (LKML).
 If you find matching reports, join the discussion instead of sending a new one.*